gabrielolympie/moe-pruner/UNHEALED_README.md

 **These are unhealed versions of DeepSeek-V3 resulting from pruning, and they will not function correctly out-of-the-box without additional post-training.**  These models are provided for research purposes and require further processing to restore performance.

+Additionnally this is only the very first iteration of the technique, with a very small sample size for distillation, so don't expect stellar performance yet, but the distillation loss still has quite a marging for improvement ;)

 The script and instructions to perform the necessary post-training can be found at: [https://github.com/gabrielolympie/moe-pruner(https://github.com/gabrielolympie/moe-pruner).
 This repository provides the tools to "heal" the pruned model and recover its capabilities.
 Please follow the instructions in that repository carefully.

 </div>